Adobe After Effects: History

 After Effects was originally created by David Herbstman, David Simons, Daniel Wilk, David M. Cotter, and Russell Belfer at the Company of Science and Art in Providence, Rhode Island.
 The first two versions of the software, 1.0 (January 1993) and 1.1, were released there by the company.
 CoSA with After Effects was acquired by Aldus Corporation in July 1993, which in turn was acquired by Adobe in 1994.
 Adobe acquired PageMaker as well.
 Adobe's first new release of After Effects was version 3.0.

 Third-party integrations

 After Effects functionality can be extended through a variety of third-party integrations.
 The most common integrations are: plug-ins, scripts, and extensions.

-Plug-ins
+Plug-in

 Plug-ins are predominantly written in C or C++ and extend the functionality of After Effects, allowing for more advanced features such as particle systems, physics engines, 3D effects, and the ability to bridge the gap between After Effects and another.